dbcli/mycli.net/content/mycli.md

 user-friendliness is not just limited to the tool but the entire community is friendly and welcoming to newcomers.

-The project is lead by [Roland Walker](https://github.com/rolandwalker).
+The project is led by [Roland Walker](https://github.com/rolandwalker).

 If you're interested in using the project, check out the quick start guide or the installation guide.